codersofcolour/codersofcolour.github.io/html/lesson1/tutorial.md

 > What happens when you click the second link?
 How is it different?

-> What happens when you add `&body=Owls are amazing` to the second link?
+> What happens when you add `&body=Beyonce is amazing` to the second link?

 ### Commenting